 “I did not ask for the things that I’ve been through, and I certainly did not ask my mind to paint and repaint the pictures in flashback form.” –Michelle Groth

 Trauma and PTSD can make you feel terrible: it can come with troubling memories and flashbacks that put you right back in the distressing event.
 Know that you don’t have to manage these symptoms alone.
-A trauma therapist at Thriveworks Framingham can help you process your trauma, manage your symptoms, and live better post-trauma.
+A trauma therapist or psychologist at Thriveworks in Framingham can help you process your trauma, manage your symptoms, and live better post-trauma.
 They will lead with their caring nature and, of course, their skills and tools specific to trauma.
-If you are ready to schedule an appointment, give Thriveworks Framingham a call at (508) 392-4269.
+If you are ready to schedule an appointment, give us a call at (508) 392-4269.
 We’ll be here.

 Common Symptoms of PTSD: Nightmares, Flashbacks…